godotengine/godot-docs/tutorials/scripting/singletons_autoload.rst

         # Load the new scene.
         var s = ResourceLoader.load(path)

-        # Instance the new scene.
+        # Instantiate the new scene.
         current_scene = s.instantiate()

         # Add it to the active scene, as child of root.